 Prior to that, in the early 20th century, he says zombies were associated with exotic Haiti and voodoo.
 Lee cites research by Wade Davis, a Canadian anthropologist and ethnobotanist, who suggested that poison made from a pufferfish could explain the existence of “real-life” Haitian zombies.

-“Wade claims zombies weren’t randomly created, but as a punishment enacted on people by witch doctors for transgression of social rules,” he adds.
+“Wade claims zombies weren’t randomly created but were a punishment enacted by witch doctors on people for transgression of social rules,” he adds.
 “They were kept drugged, anywhere from several hours to several days, and forced to work on plantations.
 That’s the origin of zombies.”

 Technically a zombie is defined as an undead, soulless, corpse brought back from the dead through witchcraft.
 However it’s not the science or biology of zombies that Lee focuses on in his class but rather what they mean to his students.
 And that could be any number of things.

-While some of the more common interpretations of zombies include fear of death, disease, terrorism (including biological warfare) and consumerism, students also say zombies can represent ideas such as the fear of aging, depersonalization of humanity or racism.
+While some of the more common interpretations of zombies include fear of death, disease, terrorism (including biological warfare) and consumerism, students also say zombies can represent ideas such as the fear of aging and the depersonalization of humanity or racism.

 “What’s great is that students can analyze what zombies mean in one film and how it’s changed from another film that they watched,” he adds.
 “Newer zombie films like World War Z and the television show The Walking Dead are more about civilizational collapse.”
 He believes this offers a glimpse into the American psyche.